Originally published 2/17/17

 A beautiful lawn is a thing to behold.
 Nothing improves a home’s curb appeal better than a well-manicured, lush and colorful lawn.
 In order to begin enjoying your lawn, you have to choose which grass to grow.
 Bermuda and Fescue grasses are the two most commonly used, but deciding which one is best depends on many factors.

 Which grass is best for your yard?
-This article will analyze Bermuda and Fescue grasses and their proper care techniques.
+This article analyzes Bermudagrass and Fescue, tall-type grasses, and their proper care techniques.

 Different grasses require different care, so what are the best ways to manicure and nurture Bermuda grass?